Diagnostic Medical Sonography

 Start/Info Session

-If you have questions regarding program admission requirements or how to apply, please call LLCC Student Success at 217-786-2224 and request to speak with a health professions student success coach.
+If you have questions regarding program admission requirements or how to apply, please call LLCC Student Success at 217-786-2224 and request to speak with a health professions student success advisor.

 The diagnostic medical sonography program includes general education, program and program elective courses.
 Didactic, lab and clinical coursework is required.
 To complete the DMS program at LLCC, each student must: